ccztux/modpd/README.md

-## Optionally binaries which depends on configured features
+## Optionally used binaries which depends on configured features
 - **logger** to log to the system log
 - **systemd-cat** to log to the system journal
 - **timeout** to start the obsessing jobs with a timeout value